Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 A partially intact metal structure underneath had made a pocket of air.
 Pale, dust-caked faces grimaced at him as light flooded in.
 Lots of patients.
 One MASS helmet, at an awkward angle with an arm out in front of him.
 Costello’s top hat decal on the mask.
 The Major started to squirm, and ‘Horse put a steadying hand on him.

-“Stay still, sir.”
+"Stay still, sir."

 Costello waved his free arm toward one of the other trapped men.
-“He was coughing blood just now…”
+"He was coughing blood just now…"

-“Baseball’s got ‘im.”
+"Baseball’s got ‘im."
 ‘Horse didn’t even need to glance to know that.
-“Let’s get you outta there…”
+"Let’s get you outta there…"

 Was that a heavy skittering sound overhead?
 Fuck.
 He turned, paused, tense.
 A crawling sensation ran up his spine.
 That feeling of bein’ *watched.*